Why You Need to Replace Your Mattress Sooner Than 7 Years

 - Open windows to reduce dust.

 - Keep pets off the bed.
+Get to know if you can disinfect your bed by spraying alcohol.

 - Vacuum your mattress and sprinkle with baking soda to help reduce moisture and odors.